GlossProject/docs/examples.rst

 .. image:: gloss-logo.png

-Examples
+Howtos
 =========================================

-Real world examples of using Gloss classes to dynamically assign content to a static HTML layout.
+These are real world examples of using Gloss classes to solve real design/layout problems.

 Content Assignment Examples
 ''''''''''''''''''''''''''''''''''''
-These examples showcase some of the most common implementations of Gloss
+These examples showcase some of the most common tasks done with Gloss

 Adding a logo link and navigation menu
 ------------------------------------------